abhirockzz/fn-java-sdk-invoke/README.md

 # Invoke Oracle Functions using the OCI Java SDK

-This example demonstrates how to invoke a function on Oracle Function using the (preview version of) the Oracle Cloud Infrastructure Java SDK
+This example demonstrates how to invoke a function on Oracle Functions using (preview version of) the Oracle Cloud Infrastructure Java SDK

 ## Pre-requisites